ly-web/appweb7/samples/README.md

 Copyright
 ---

-Copyright (c) 2003-2014 Embedthis Software, LLC.
+Copyright (c) Embedthis Software.
 All Rights Reserved.
 Embedthis and Appweb are trademarks of Embedthis Software, LLC.
 Other brands and their products are trademarks of their respective holders.